shlomimizrahi/Vicarius2/README.md

 ## Extra Notes:

 * The program can be easily split to more packages / files depending on it's scale of growth, it is currently minimal, but also easily extensible.
-I.e a developer can easily create a new  directory for a specific handler and it's dependencies / utility code, whereas now, since handlers are quite minimal, there's only 1 handlers.go file that contains all handlers.

 ## Possible Improvements